SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/spectralgraphs.md

 This scenario is designed for advanced users interested in an in-depth analysis of time series in the frequency domain using three spectral graphs.
-Those graphs can also be used as a complementary analysis to have a better understanding of the results obtained with some of the tests described above.
+Those graphs can also be used as a complementary analysis for a better understanding of the results obtained with some of the tests described above.